 Step 5 - Clean Area

-As soon as you have removed the mudroom lockers from your mudroom, clear the area of wood, nail and debris to avoid further injury from stepping on nails and splinting from the wood.
+As soon as you have removed the mudroom lockers from your mudroom, clear the area of wood, nail and debris to avoid further injury from stepping on nails and splinters from the wood.
 Use a cloth soaked in soapy water to clean the walls where the lockers used to hang.

 Step 6 - Repair Walls

 Most likely the old lockers have done some damage to the walls and will have holes and scratches.
-Use The best thing you can do is repainting the whole mudroom.
+The best thing you can do is repainting the whole mudroom.
 Apply compound on the walls with your spackling knife.
 When dry, sand it until it is even with the wall.
 As soon as it dries, you may start painting the wall.